Joe Joe’s memCo-Director, Producer, Co-Writer

 As a Location Scout, Mr. Cirillo worked on many commercials and movies including They Call Me Bruce.
 On the film NY COP, Joe was location manager, production manager, and unaccredited writer (but was credited as Associate Producer).
 Mr. Cirillo was simultaneously the President and co-owner of Film World Security and Movie World Security – each providing security to film and television sets, and to celebrities alike.
 Some clients included Frank Sinatra, Barbra Streisand, Tom Hanks, Jackie Gleason, Robert DeNiro and Al Pacino.
 As a director, Mr. Cirillo has also worked on commercials and TV pilots, including a cooking TV series.
 Mr. Cirillo serves as a Board Trustee for the Long Island Motion Picture Arts Center and Museum.

-Joe is currently the executive producer of a faith-based TV series, You Feed Us, a hybrid of a cooking show and talk show.
+Joe is was the executive producer of a faith-based TV series, You Feed Us, a hybrid of a cooking show and talk show.
+Joe’s recently published memoirs are now available on AMAZON.

 A recent article about Joe can be read by clicking here.